The simple answer to these two questions are:

 Escutcheon plates, also known as trim plates, seal the gap between the fire sprinkler head and the ceiling.

 When installers cut holes in the ceiling for the sprinkler heads, the holes are significantly larger than the sprinkler heads themselves, usually leaving a gap of well more than 1/8” between the head and the surrounding ceiling.
-Escutcheon plates fill this gap and are required by the NFPA codes for ceiling and wall mounted fire sprinklers with gaps that exceeds 1/8”.
+Escutcheon plates are used to fill this gap.

 Why Are They Required?